What is Indian Foreign Service?

 - These include General Studies-1 and General Studies-2 (CSAT).

-- The General Studies-1 paper is considered for cutoff while the CSAT paper is the only qualifying paper where candidates need to secure at least 33% to pass.
+- The General Studies-1 paper is considered for the cutoff, while the CSAT paper is the only qualifying paper where candidates need to secure at least 33% to pass.

 - The marks obtained in the prelims are not counted for the final merit list.